R Data Wrangling: data.table

 R Library

-Installing packages puts them into the User Library.
+Installing packages puts them in User Library.
 Calling library() loads a package.

 The Problems